CT_Green

 About poisoning kids by extremists, I agree that they are poisoned from very childhood.
 But killing them is not a solution - never.
 If it is a problem with 1 or 2 persons, you can work on them and get them out of poisoned mind.
 Can't work on mass.
 Thats why B****ds who have their personal benefits associated, always associate these poisons with religion to expand their own empire.
 Misguided muslim people need to and will understand one day that they are breeding dangerous new generations and is hurting themselves.

-• hair lank map of asia and
+2010 tattoo lank map of asia blank

 05-16 08:04 AM